binkley/monster-hunter/granny-smithbee-witch.md

 She knows the old ways — **how to curse, how to heal**, and how to **stay alive** when monsters howl through the wood.
 Villagers bring her bread and salt when they need help.
 Nobles bring her torches when they forget.
-She is nosey and both respected and feared, and may bestow weal or woe.
+She is nosey, both respected and feared, and may bestow weal or woe.

-This Witch blends **Druid**, **Warlock**, and **Cleric-flavored** magic through multiclassing and the *Acolyte* background.
+This witch blends **Druid**, **Warlock**, and **Cleric-flavored** magic through multiclassing and the *Acolyte* background.
-Inspired by folk traditions and literary witches (especially Pratchett’s headologists), she carries a walking staff, a hat, and hatpins.
+Inspired by folk traditions and literary witches (especially Pratchett’s headologists), she carries a walking staff, a tall hat, and several hatpins.

 ---